Korčula: Venetian and Austrian rule

 Korčula had for years supplied the timber for the wooden walls of Venice, and had been a favourite station of her fleets.
 From 1776 to 1797 Korčula succeeded Hvar as the main Venetian fortified arsenal in this region.
-According to the Treaty of Campoformio in 1797 in which the Venetian Republic was divided between the French Republic and the Habsburg monarchy, Korčula passed on to the Habsburg Monarchy.
+According to the Treaty of Campo Formio in 1797 in which the Republic of Venice was divided between the French Republic and the Habsburg monarchy, Korčula passed on to the Habsburg monarchy.

 The French Empire invaded the island in 1806, joining it to the Illyrian Provinces.
-The Montenegrin Forces of Prince-Episcope Peter I Njegos conquered the island with Russian naval assistance in 1807 during his attempt to construct another Serbian Empire.
-The defeat of Austria however at the battle of Wagram in 1809 had put most of the Adriatic under French control.
+The Montenegrin Forces of vladika Petar I Petrović-Njegoš conquered the island with Russian naval assistance in 1807 during his attempt to construct another Serbian Empire.
+The defeat of Austria however at the Battle of Wagram in 1809 had put most of the Adriatic under French control.
 On 4 February 1813 however, British troops and naval forces under Thomas Fremantle captured the island from the French.
-This short period of British rule left an important mark on the island; the new stone West quay was built, as well as a semi-circular paved terrace with stone benches on the newly built road towards Lumbarda, and a circular Martello tower, "forteca" on the hill of St. Blaise above the town.
-According to the terms of the Congress of Vienna, the British left the island to the Austrian Empire in 1815 on 19 July in terms of the Congress of Vienna.
+This short period of British rule left an important mark on the island; the new stone West quay was built, as well as a semi-circular paved terrace with stone benches on the newly built road towards Lumbarda, and a circular Martello tower, "forteca" on the St. Blaise's Hill above the town.
+According to the terms of the Congress of Vienna, the British left the island to the Austrian Empire in the 19th of July of 1815.
 Korčula accordingly became a part of the Austrian crown land of Dalmatia.
 From 1867, Korčula was in the Cisleithanian part of Austria-Hungary.